 Term dates for revision: Saturday, 27 April - Sunday, 5 May

 Term dates for exams: Tuesday, 7 May – Saturday, 18 May

 Open Learning Fee (audit only) €350 per module

 Open Learning Fee (with assessment) €500 per 5 credit module

 Upgrading from audit to credit: You may upgrade from being an audit student to a credit student up to three weeks into term.
 Please note, however, that you can't change back to being an audit student - if you decide not to complete the assignments and/or sit the exams, this will appear on your academic record.

 There are no concessions available for Open Learning modules.

 Refunds may in some instances be available for extenuating circumstances, such as serious illness, within two weeks of the start of the module.
 Requests for refunds must be submitted in writing, with supporting documents where appropriate.

-Dr Michael Staunton
+Assoc.
+Prof Michael Staunton